Retired Judge Accused of Assault, 10 Year Restraining Order Granted Against Him

 After the filing, 12 judges automatically assigned to the case recused.
 The Supreme Court of Arkansas assigned Kathleen Bell, retired circuit judge, to the case – DR-2026-67.

-On March 27, Tammy May appeared through her attorney, Teresa Franklin of Legal Aid of Arkansas.
+The order states that on March 27, the Petition for Order of Protection is to be heard.
+Tammy May appeared through her attorney, Teresa Franklin of Legal Aid of Arkansas.
 Dan appeared through his attorney, Zach Morrison.

 See More: Standing Restraining Order

 NEA Report attempted to reach Dan Stidham for comment but was unable to do so prior to the publication of this story.
-If received, it will be added here.
+Later, we received a statement from Stidham:

 Dan Stidham stepped down as State District Judge of the 17th Judicial District of Arkansas at the end of 2025.
 Before becoming a judge, Stidham was known for representing Jessie Misskelley Jr. in the West Memphis Three case.